SuyashLakhotia/RottenTomatoesCNN/README.md

 - **Filter Sizes:** 7
 - **Number of Filters:** 128
 - **Dropout Keep Probability:** 0.5
-- **L2 Lambda:** 0.0

 **Maximum Test Accuracy:** 74.20%
 -->

-## Model v2: Pre-Trained Embeddings
+## Model v2: CNN w/ Pre-Trained Embeddings

 ### Model Description

 > The code for the model can be found in `text_cnn.py`.

-Model v2 is nearly identical to Model v1, except that it uses pre-trained word embeddings (Google's `word2vec`, which contains vectors for 3 million words and phrases trained on a corpus of ~100 billion words from Google News) instead of learning the embeddings from the dataset.
+Model v2 is nearly identical to Model v1, except that it uses pre-trained word embeddings (Google's `word2vec`) instead of learning the embeddings from the dataset.
 The embeddings of 2,310 words not present in `word2vec` are randomly initialized and all embeddings are kept static during training.

 The details of these pre-trained embeddings can be found [here](https://code.google.com/archive/p/word2vec/) and the actual file can be downloaded [here](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit).
 The embeddings are processed in `v2_train.py`.